How much are this year’s I’m a Celebrity contestants being paid?

 The ITV series is taking place in Wales, as opposed to Australia, for the second year running due to the pandemic

-Proceedings kicked off on Sunday (21 November) with a bumper episode that saw broadcaster Richard Madeley and Saturdays singer Frankie Bridge led two teams in the first Bushtucker Trial.
+Proceedings kicked off last week with a bumper episode that saw broadcaster Richard Madeley and Saturdays singer Frankie Bridge led two teams in the first Bushtucker Trial.
+Madeley has since been forced to exit the series after he was taken to hospital as a “precaution” due to ill health.

 While many viewers usually express sympathy for the contestants as they participate in these challenging trials, it’s worth remembering they’ve been paid good money to be on the show.